-Bord Scannán na hÉireann/the Irish Film Board (IFB) & RTE have announced that the World Premiere of five new animated films from the multi-award-winning Frameworks short film scheme, will take place at the 29th Galway Film Fleadh next month.
+Bord Scannán na hÉireann/the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More (IFB) & RTE have announced that the World Premiere of five new animated films from the multi-award-winning Frameworks short film scheme, will take place at the 29th Galway Film Fleadh next month.
 It is hoped the films will begin their festival life at the Fleadh, with an eye on securing major international festival selections and awards, with potential Oscar qualification over the coming 18 months.

 Orla McHardy’s Where is Eva Hipsey?; Rory Byrne’s An Island; Aoífe Doyle’s Departure; Alan Short and Seamus Malone’s Macarooned , and Louise Bagnall’s Late Afternoon are the latest short films to be produced.